seinecle/blog/_posts/2025-09-04-ai-robotics-image-creation.md

 </div>

 # What to make of it?
+My impressions
+- given the speed of progress and the competition between China and the US intensifying things, humanoid robots are coming in the not so distant future to consumer culture.
+That will be progressive but 5 years seem a safe bet to imagine a robot sold at a consumer price for a some domestic use.
-I take it for granted that China has surpassed the US in terms of AI x robotics, with the US a close second in 2025.
-I also take it for granted that robots will enter consumer culture (as opposed to B2B) soon.
-Professionnally, I also prepare for the following:
+- I now take it for granted that China has surpassed the US in terms of AI x robotics, with the US a close second in 2025.
 - intensification of relations between EU and China: commercially, educationally, culturally, ... anything that reflects China's standing as leader on robotics x AI, Europe being the not-so-powerful client in the relation.
 - displacement of the equilibrium point in the wealth distribution between China and the rest of the world, in favor of China.
 Quite logical, and with supportive evidence of two kinds: